Many Italians are deeply pessimistic ahead of general election

 Note: See full topline results and methodology here (PDF).

-Kyle Taylor is a research assistant focusing on global attitudes at Pew Research Center.
+Kyle Taylor is a research analyst focusing on global attitudes at Pew Research Center.